shurmajee/AWS-Certification-SAA-C02/Identity and Access Management.md

 **Not** prefix creates an exception.
 I recommend going through policy examples in AWS docs to develop a basic understanding of the policy language.

 **Key Rotation:** It is recommended to retire older access keys for users.
 For roles this process is automated.
-AWS Secrets manager is used to manage third party API keys Accesskeys allow programmatic access.
+* AWS Secrets manager can be used to manage third party API keys
+* Accesskeys allow programmatic access.
 A user can have max 2 at a time.
 They allow access through CLI and SDK.
 They are shown only once when generated.
-IAM stores up to five versions of your customer managed policies.
+* IAM stores up to five versions of your customer managed policies.
 You can use policy versions to revert a policy to an earlier version if you need to.

 **Amazon Cognito**